 refers to the chosen subdomain of your Cortex XDR tenant and

 is the region in which your Cortex Data Lake is deployed (see Plan Your Cortex XDR Deployment for supported regions).

 - (Optional) If you are deploying the broker VM as a proxy between Cortex XDR and the Cortex XDR agents, start by enabling the communication between them.

 - In your firewall configuration, enable access to Cortex XDR communication servers, storage buckets, and resources.For the complete list or resources, refer to Resources Required to Enable Access for Cortex XDR.

-- cortex-xdr—Used for communication between the XDR console and the information stored in Google Cloud Platform.
-Requires PAN-OS Applications and Threats content update version 8279 or a later release.
+- cortex-xdr—Requires PAN-OS Applications and Threats content update version 8279 or a later release.

-- traps-management-service—Used for communication between Cortex XDR agents and the Cortex XDR management console.
-Requires PAN-OS Applications and Threats content update version 793 or a later release.
+- traps-management-service—Requires PAN-OS Applications and Threats content update version 793 or a later release.